The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 The voice was screaming its accusation, but it was coming from so far away, that Kanna still had to strain to hear it.
 She turned her head up, past the boulders around them, past the shaking leaves, over to where the voice seemed to be coming from.
 She looked at the opening of the shrine high up on the crag.
 The moonlight didn’t reach past the threshold; the darkness inside of it looked endless.

-But when Kanna stood up and gazed back down at Goda, she murmured, “Maybe you’re content to lay back and let fate destroy what little happiness I’ve discovered buried in the dirt, but you know by now that I’m never content with anything.
+But when Kanna stood up and gazed back down at Goda, she murmured, “Maybe you’re content to stay asleep.
+Maybe you can lay back and let fate destroy what little happiness I’ve discovered buried in the dirt, but you know by now that I’m never content with anything.
 If you won’t bring me to the answer, Giant, then I’ll find it myself and save us both.”

 * * *

 The path up the cliff-side was hard to navigate without Goda to lead her.
 Because it was dark and the trail was littered from disuse, she tripped a few times on weeds and small rocks, and she very nearly slid over the edge.
 As she made her way up higher, though, she grew more careful.
-She crouched a little and was mindful not to hurry because she could hear the pebbles that she had kicked up echoing as they poured the long way down.
+She crouched a little and was mindful not to hurry because she could hear the pebbles dropping, echoing as they poured the long way down.

 It took all her power not to fall back when the first wave of death hit her.
 It was like the shrine had huffed against her with a cold breath, and the sensation of her spirit-body jerked back with it, before it snapped back into her bones.
 She shuddered and hesitated because the feeling had turned her stomach—but she was determined.
 She put her head down and shuffled forward along the winding path that circled the cliff.